shengchen-liu/visual_slam/VIO/README.md

 # VIO (Visual Odometry)

-## Coding ORB features from scratch.
+## Part 1: Coding ORB features from scratch.

 ORB features are also composed of two parts: *ORB key points* and *ORB descriptor*.
 Its key point is called **oriented FAST**, which is an improved version of the FAST.
 Its descriptor is called **BRIEF (Binary Robust Independent Elementary Feature)**.